 - Windows 10, version 1703 and later

 The Device performance & health section contains information about hardware, devices, and drivers related to the machine.
-IT administrators and IT pros should reference the appropriate documentation library for the issues they are seeing, such as the configure the Load and unload device drivers security policy setting and how to deploy drivers during Windows 10 deployment using System Center Configuration Manager.
+IT administrators and IT pros should reference the appropriate documentation library for the issues they are seeing, such as the configure the Load and unload device drivers security policy setting and how to deploy drivers during Windows 10 deployment using Microsoft Endpoint Configuration Manager.

 In Windows 10, version 1709 and later, the section can be hidden from users of the machine.
 This can be useful if you don't want employees in your organization to see or have access to user-configured options for the features shown in the section.

 You can choose to hide the entire section by using Group Policy.
 The section will not appear on the home page of the Windows Security app, and its icon will not be shown on the navigation bar on the side of the app.

 This can only be done in Group Policy.

 You must have Windows 10, version 1709 or later.
 The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.